5 questions to ask your life insurance or financial advisor

 The future is uncertain.
-We don’t have a crystal ball to predict future.
-Therefore, it is important to plan ahead your future needs to avoid unpleasant surprises.
+We don’t have a crystal ball to predict the future.
+Therefore, it is essential to plan your future needs to avoid unpleasant surprises.

 Finally, you must read the policy document and Product Disclosure Statement (PDS).
 At least, check the features that are important to you in the policy synopsis.

 *The above information provided is general in nature.
 It is not to be relied upon as personal financial advice.
 As it has not considered your personal circumstances, needs or objectives.